department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/content-comprehension-conversation guide.md

 Ok, let's say you finished uploading the document and now see this screen

 **After upload screen**
-- Take a moment to read this screen
+- Take some time to read the screen
 - Any questions?
 - Does anything stand out to you?
 - What would you do next?